LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 This field is optional, and describes the last date at which the stop will be visited.
 This could be used if timetables are planned for set periods in advance only.

+#### Exceptions

+These are dates when the mobile library is not running for the particular stop.
+This will likely include public holidays where the mobile library would otherwise have visited the stop.
+It may also include maintenance days such as servicing and MOT.
+It could also be used to cancel stops at short notice when the mobile van is taken off the road.
+The format for this field is a comma separated list of dates.
+For example, **2019-12-26,2020-01-01** would exclude Christmas Day and New Years Day.
+A likely situation for a weekly mobile stop.

 #### Timetable

 This field should provide a web address at which a citizen can find details of the mobile library stop, or the mobile library in general.
 This should not link to a PDF file, as these are less likely to fulfill [accessibility requirements](https://gds.blog.gov.uk/2018/07/16/why-gov-uk-content-should-be-published-in-html-and-not-pdf/).